gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 ## What about my existing shaders, compilers, and other tooling?

-This is also expressed as “the last thing I need is another shader language”.
+This is also expressed as "the last thing I need is another shader language".
 (See https://xkcd.com/927/)

 For developers invested in the SPIR-V ecosystem for Vulkan and OpenGL, the key will be convertibility between WGSL and SPIR-V.
-For shaders that only use WebGPU features, WebGPU Community Group members expect to develop tooling to faithfully convert between WGSL and “Shader” SPIR-V.
+For shaders that only use WebGPU features, WebGPU Community Group members expect to develop tooling to faithfully convert between WGSL and "Shader" SPIR-V.
-By “faithful”, we mean that all salient properties of a shader should be preserved by a round trip conversion between the two ways of writing the shader: e.g. it should retain its semantics and its performance characteristics.
+By "faithful", we mean that all salient properties of a shader should be preserved by a round trip conversion between the two ways of writing the shader: e.g. it should retain its semantics and its performance characteristics.